-Q. Which other states Permits are good in Colorado?
+Q. Which other states are Colorado permits good in?

-A. MANY For a full and updated list check: http://cbi.state.co.us/ccw/reciprocity.asp
+A. For a full and updated list of reciprocity check: https://cbi.colorado.gov/sections/firearms-instacheck-unit/concealed-handgun-permit-chp

 Q. As a resident of Colorado, can I use my Florida/Utah concealed carry permit to carry in Colorado?